nightcycle/synthetic/README.md

 ## TextLabel
 Quickly add labels to things.
 Includes built in support for icons at beginning / end of text.

-# Sounds
-I've gone and uploaded [all the sounds](https://m2.material.io/design/sound/sound-resources.html) made open source by an older version of the Material Design site.
-They're available as a static dictionary with keys taken from the original file names.
-They're used throughout the components, however you're welcome to use them as well!

-# Icons
-All of the google icons are [imported as spritesheets](https://github.com/nightcycle/material-icons), and are recommended to use with this library.
-They natively support the ImageData type, and are just handy to have around.

 # Transitions
 The Material Design philosophies on [motion](https://m3.material.io/styles/motion/overview) is a very interesting read - however it's not one that is currently hooked up to most components.
 However if you do want their expertly curated theories on motion in your game, the Transitions utility may help you.